The Ultimate Guide to Time Management Skills

-You will probably have come to this Time Management Skills – 7 Week Time Management Challenge having browsed the web for ideas, read books, posts, & time management articles, or watched videos on how to manage time or goal setting.
-All with a desire to get more organised, be less stressed, and get more done.
+You will probably have come to this Time Management Skills – 7 Week Time Management Challenge having browsed the web for ideas, read books, posts, & time management articles.
+You may have even watched videos on how to manage time or goal setting, with the desire to be more organised, less stressed, and get more done.
 In short, be a better Time Manager with better Time Management systems.
-And yet you’ll still be searching for that special something that will make a significant positive difference to your time management.
+Yet, you’ll still be searching for that special something that will make a significant positive difference to your time management.

 If you complete all 7 exercises in the Challenge, over the next 7 weeks, you will become less overwhelmed, be more proactive, and be able to finish what you start.

 The research on creating habits shows us that to make a piece of behaviour habitual we need to do it 21 times.
 So, you need to do each one of these for a good amount of time before it sticks.
 If you do ‘fall off the wagon’ this is ok, it’s a little like tuning in an old radio.
 Sometimes you’ll get the station, other times you’ll just hear a crackling sound, but if you keep at it you’ll eventually hear the music.
 One of the most effective ways to stick with it is to share what you are doing with someone else so that they can be your conscience.
 Find a ‘learning buddy’.

 On our time management training course we train our Learners in these hurdles of course, and then 5 advanced pieces of a healthy time management system, like ‘switching’.

 In this Ultimate Guide to Time Management, we will look at the following, you can jump to sections with these links below: